oe7drt/oe7drt-hugo/content/post/2020-11-16-create-your-own-dmrid-database-file/index.md

 +++
-title = "Create your own DMR-ID database file" summary = "Sometimes you just need to create your own files..." date = 2020-11-16T23:23:51+01:00 lastmod = 2020-12-13T02:49:29+01:00 tags = ["dmr","script"]
+title = 'Create your own DMR-ID database file' summary = 'Sometimes you just need to create your own files...' date = 2020-11-16T23:23:51+01:00 lastmod = 2020-12-13T02:49:29+01:00 tags = ["dmr","script"]

 +++

+{{< alert "danger" >}}
+`radioid.net` and `ham-digital.org` are now managed only by `radioid.net` and this is still not in my code below.
+I'm going to changes this here the upcoming week or so.
+This shuold still work though...
+{{< /alert >}}

 Let's start with the website [ham-digital.org](https://ham-digital.org/).
 It contains the user database of registered DMR-IDs worldwide.